goblinfactory/konsole/backlog.md

 ## Busy now

+- find out why Write() appears to work, despite being wrapping call to __write in a DoCommand

 - remove Window static extensions and replace with IConsole extensions (or .. find out why they are there? add test to prove they are needed, if they are.) only need extensions on classes (vs interfaces) when interface does not expose required data of the class.
+- Add suspend layout and resume layout to IConsole, so that I can write a dialog that opens on top of a console, then resumes layout when console continues. add to highspeed writer? otherwise cant continue to print to window?
 - add extension method to all INPUT controls to support .ReadLine(); (this will stay with the control until user optionally presses tab or any exit key to stop entering text, this is what the keyboard controller calls on each control, piece of cake! :D